Tiny-Eye/TinyEyeSearch/README.md

 TinyEye is a context-less, real-time, insightful android application which can be used for getting information from anonymous text and images.

+## Setup instructions

+Place the Vision API key in strings.xml and /cloudvision/utils/VisionKey.java files and run the application.
+Also add fabric API key in AndroidManifest.xml for crash reporting, or remove its dependencies.

+##Other links

 Presentation PDF: https://goo.gl/JLVD8g